 Will I lose control of my business after Pioneera acquires it?

 Pioneera takes a controlling stake.
 The decisions about strategy, capital allocation, and senior hires move to a partnership between the operating team and Pioneera, not to a head office in another country.
 Founders who roll equity into the platform stay on the cap table and continue to influence direction.
 The day-to-day operating decisions stay with the management team.
-The change is real and worth understanding before signing, but it does not look like a strategic acquisition where engineering migrates and roles disappear.
+The change is real and worth understanding before signing, but it does not look like a strategic acquisition where the technical staff migrate and roles disappear.

 What happens to my employees and management team after the sale?